pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/options/deletebeforereplace.md

 ---
 title: "DeleteBeforeReplace"
 meta_desc: Setting the deleteBeforeReplace option to true means that Pulumi will delete the existing resource before creating its replacement.
 menu:
   intro:
+    identifier: deleteBeforeReplace
     parent: options
     weight: 4
 ---